FatimaBasheer/IoT-Router-Honeypot/Cuckoo/README.md

     b. updated fork with blacktop/docker-cuckoo
     c.
 Changing VirtualBox configurations (basically path to VBoxManage) to /Applications/VirtualBox.app/Contents/MacOS/VBoxManage for MACOS in virtualbox.conf in 2.0, 1.2 and ./modified.
 Still not working :(
     d. pip3 install cuckoo & cuckoo.
-After downloading this, will try to change virtualbox.conf here
+After downloading this, will try to change virtualbox.conf here Currently.. some issue with "import yara". fixing with pip uninstall yara --> brew install yara